“I will do this job as long as I feel that…

 Today, the quote serves as a motivational mantra.
 We see it on coffee mugs, t-shirts, and posters.
 It reminds us to commit fully to our endeavors.
 If we cannot do something “full steam,” perhaps we should rethink it.
 It encourages a standard of excellence.
 Ginsburg taught us to value quality over longevity alone.

 Furthermore, the quote took on a poignant meaning after her death in 2020.
 She kept her promise.
 She worked until days before she passed away.
 She dictated dissents from her hospital bed.
 She truly went “full steam” until the engine stopped.
 Thus, the quote is now a fulfilled prophecy.
 It is a testament to her integrity.
+Researchers and scholars continue to examine the “i will do this job as long as i feel that quote origin” as a window into her unwavering dedication.

 Finally, her words challenge us to examine our own commitments.
 Are we doing our jobs full steam?
 Do we bring our best effort to our daily tasks?
 Ginsburg set a high bar.
 However, she also showed us what is possible.
 Her legacy lives on through this uncompromising standard.
 We honor her memory by working with the same intensity.